City , State

 Get medical attention immediately if you suspect a Demerol overdose.

-Demerol is a powerful painkiller and should not be mixed with other drugs, especially other central nervous system (CNS) depressants.
-Combining Demerol with other CNS depressants, such as alcohol or benzodiazepines, increases the risk of extreme sedation, overdose and death.
+Demerol is a powerful Painkiller and should not be mixed with other drugs, especially other Central Nervous System (CNS) Depressants.
+Combining Demerol with other CNS Depressants, such as alcohol or Benzodiazepines, increases the risk of cardiac arrest, extreme sedation, respiratory failure, coma, seizure, overdose, and even death.

-Mixing stimulants with Demerol is especially dangerous as the drugs work against each other.
-Depending on strength, the stimulant can mask the effects of Demerol or vice versa.
+Mixing Stimulants with Demerol is especially dangerous, as the drugs work against each other.
+Depending on the strength of the substances, the Stimulant can mask the effects of the Demerol or vice versa.
 This can lead to taking more of either drug in an attempt to increase the dulled effects, leading to overdose.
-Combining stimulants and depressants is referred to as a “speedballing.”
+Combining Stimulants and Depressants is referred to as a “speedballing.”

 Emergency room visits caused by Demerol increased 111 percent between 2004 and 2008.

-If you or a loved one is struggling with Demerol addiction, you are not alone.
+If you or a loved one is struggling with Demerol addiction, many are in the same position.
 Millions of people have found relief from their addiction through the help of treatment programs.
-Please call us now and one of our addiction specialists will help you find a treatment center that fits your needs.
+Contact a treatment provider to find a treatment center.